Growth and Development in Children with Congenital Heart Disease

 the same age.

-Your child's doctor may tell you that your child's height and weight are lower that
+Your child's healthcare provider may tell you that your child's height and weight

 Nutrition needs for your child